Cathedral Lakes Trail Guide: Yosemite’s High Sierra Icon

 Why Hike to Cathedral Lakes?

-Because it might be the most beautiful hike you can do in a single afternoon.
+Because, in my opinion, it might be the most beautiful hike you can do in a single afternoon in the Yosemite High Country.

 Start on the John Muir Trail and climb steadily through lodgepole forests, granite shelves, and alpine meadows.
 After 2 miles, a fork offers you two options:

 - Lower Cathedral Lake – Often described as “spiritual” by visitors, this lake reflects Cathedral Peak like a mirror.
+This is where most people stop.
+It’s iconic, reflective, and easy to access—but it also sees the most traffic.
+Great for a quick experience, less ideal if you’re looking for solitude.
 Gentle granite slabs offer picnic and rest spots, especially beautiful in the morning or golden hour.
-Hidden tip is to climb over the West shore for a great cliff side view of Tenaya lake and Mt Hoffman
+Hidden tip is to climb over the West shore for a great cliff side view of Tenaya lake and Mt Hoffman.

 - Upper Cathedral Lake – For backpackers and solitude seekers, this lake is the real gem.
+This is where the hike starts to feel like the Sierra again.
+More space, fewer people, better camping, and better fishing.
+If you have the time or energy, this is the lake that changes the experience.
 With great fishing, regular deer sightings, and wide-open high country views, it’s quieter and more spacious.
 Hidden Tip: As you approach the Lake area, there will be a dry creek bed that crosses the trail, follow that trail bed to loop the lake to the backside easier and save the meadow on the Southside.

-🎒 Charlie’s Take: “I personally think Upper Cathedral is the better experience, especially for backpackers.
+🎒 Charlie’s Take: “I personally think Upper Cathedral is the better experience, and should be seen first, then travel down to the Lower lake in the afternoon.
 The ridge between both lakes is a perfect spot to pitch camp.”

 Backpacking Tips & Side Adventures